redhat-cop/openshift-playbooks/playbooks/replace-master/README.md

 # Add/Replace a New Master Node to OSCP Cluster with embedded ETCD

 ## Overview
 A previous backup of certificate files and configuration files are needed to replace a Master VM.
+A sample script is provided below.

 To add a new Master node with Embedded ETCD Cluster, follow the steps below: